Red Rose

 The Mathematics Curriculum

-Curricula at both key stages will develop Mathematics ability and understanding.
+Curricula at both key stages is sequenced and mapped to develop Mathematics ability and understanding.
 Students will be given opportunities to reason, problem solve and discover real life applications.
 Students will also work with technology and expand their cultural capital.
 The Mathematics curriculum is developed at Key Stage 3 so that students can enter Key Stage 4 with the levels of proficiency required to enable them to reach their targets and beyond.
+Additionally, we aim to expand students’ mathematical knowledge through enrichment activities, enabling them to develop a deeper understanding and appreciation for mathematics in a broader context.

 In all aspects of teaching, across both key stages, learning will be embedded by all teachers using consistent pedagogy, feedback and assessments.
 All students are given appropriate activities and have opportunities to make their work better and learning will be embedded consistently by all teachers using the following pedagogy: